Stitch (Lilo & Stitch)

 Stitch, also known as Experiment 626 (pronounced "six-two-six"), is a fictional character from Disney's Lilo & Stitch franchise.
 A genetically engineered extraterrestrial life-form, he is the more prominent of the franchise's two title protagonists, the other being his human adopter and best friend Lilo Pelekai.
+Stitch has gained a strong merchandise presence and is one of Disney's most popular modern characters.

 Stitch was created by Lilo & Stitch co-writer and co-director Chris Sanders, who also voices him in almost all media that he appears in, primarily in Western-produced works.
 Ben Diskin voices the character in the English versions of the Asian-produced television spin-offs Stitch! and Stitch & Ai.